dowjones/react-dropdown-tree-select/README.md

 Type: `bool` (default: `false`)

 `disablePoppingOnBackspace=true` attribute indicates that when a user triggers a 'backspace' keyDown in the empty search bar, the tree will not deselect nodes.

+### disableKeyboardNavigation

+Type: `bool` (default: `false`)

+`disableKeyboardNavigation=true` prevents keyboard navigation actions from being taken on the nodes when the user triggers a keyDown in the search bar.
+This restores standard input box semantics.

 ## Styling and Customization